scramjetorg/scramjet/docs/data-stream.md

 ### dataStream.raise(err) ⇒ <code>Promise</code>
 Executes all error handlers and if none resolves, then emits an error.

-The returned promise will always be resolved even if there are no succesful handers.
+The returned promise will always be resolved even if there are no successful handlers.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: <code>Promise</code> - the promise that will be resolved when the error is handled.